Ahmed-Umer02/Ahmed-Umer02/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning about proper GitHub usage, so here are a couple things I plan to work on in the next couple months:
+  - Actually commiting things throughout development 😄
+  - Leaving good messages for the commits 💬
+  - not doing it all out of the terminal (it's just more time consuming and a bit of a pain but thats how I initially learned git) 🤓
 <!--
 **Ahmed-Umer02/Ahmed-Umer02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.